 Arizona school districts allocated their resources differently than national averages-Compared to national averages, Arizona school districts spent a lower percentage of their available resources on instruction and administration and a greater percentage on all other operational areas.
-In 2015, Arizona districts spent 53.6 percent of available operating dollars on instruction, 7.2 percentage points below the national average of 60.8 percent.
+In fiscal year 2016, Arizona districts spent 53.5 percent of available operating dollars on instruction, 7.3 percentage points below the national average of 60.8 percent.
 Arizona's lower instructional spending is reflected in its larger class sizes.
+In fiscal year 2015, Arizona's class size was 18.6 students per teacher compared to the national average of 16.1 students per teacher.
+The relatively low classroom dollar percentage was not the result of high administration costs because Arizona districts allocated a slightly smaller percentage of resources for administration than the national average.
+However, Arizona districts allocated a larger percentage of resources to all the other operational areas, primarily for plant operations and student support services.